Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization

 As shown in Figure \ref{fig5}, the proposed method is able to locate more accurately when there are multiple sound-emitting regions in the image.
-The "flush" event in the lower panel of Figure \ref{fig5}, due to the vertical structure of the sink, causes the water flowing out to collide with the upper wall first, then downward to impact the lower wall to make a sound.
-We argue that due to ISCE introducing the video-level semantic information as a priori knowledge for temporal modeling, the model can more accurately locate the sound-emitting region and learn the changes over time, then behaves more correctly to physical laws.
-As shown in Figure \ref{fig5}, in contrast to AVEL \cite{tian2018audio} and PSP \cite{zhou2021positive}, which do not have such a property.
+The ``flush" event in the lower panel of Figure \ref{fig5}, due to the vertical structure of the sink, causes the water flowing out to collide with the upper wall first and then downward to impact the lower wall to make a sound.
+We argue that due to ISCE introducing video-level semantic information as prior knowledge for temporal modeling, the model can more accurately locate the sound-emitting region and learn the changes over time, thereby behaving more correctly to physical laws.
+As shown in Figure \ref{fig5}, AVEL \cite{tian2018audio} and PSP \cite{zhou2021positive} do not have such a property.